DarthCadeus/Osmium/js/external/jailed/README.md

 Jailed is a small JavaScript library for running untrusted code in a sandbox.
 The library is written in vanilla-js and has no dependencies.

+### Important
+This fork of the "Jailed" library is especially optimised for web development, and consequently have dropped all node support.
+Specifically, this is adapted for use in [Osmium](https://github.com/DarthCadeus/Osmium).

 With Jailed you can:

 - Load an untrusted code into a secure sandbox;
 - Export a set of external functions into the sandbox.

 The untrusted code may then interract with the main application by